Shrutimaheta/Brainwave_Matrix_Intern/ATM-interface (Task-1)/README.md

-# ATM Interface (Task-1)
+# 💳 ATM Interface (Task-1)

-## 💡 Project Description
+## 💡 Project Overview

-This is a simple Java-based **ATM Interface** system developed as part of the Brainwave Matrix internship tasks.
-It simulates ATM operations such as:
+This Java-based **ATM Interface** project was developed as part of my internship at **Brainwave Matrix**.
+The application simulates core ATM functionalities with a graphical user interface, allowing users to:

-- Check Balance
+- 🔍 View account balance
-- Deposit Money
+- ➕ Deposit money
-- Withdraw Money
+- ➖ Withdraw money
-- Exit
+- 🚪 Exit the session

-It provides a basic simulation of user interactions with an ATM machine using a GUI.
+This system provides a basic simulation of ATM-like interactions with simple UI controls.

 ---

 ## 🛠️ Technologies Used

 - Java
-- Java Swing (for GUI)
+- Java Swing (GUI)
-- NetBeans IDE (recommended)
+- NetBeans IDE (or any Java IDE)

 ---

 ## 🖥️ How to Run

-1. Clone or download the project.
+1. Download or clone this repository
-2. Open the project in **NetBeans IDE** (or any Java IDE).
+2. Open the project in **NetBeans IDE** (or any preferred IDE)
-3. Locate and run the main class: `ATMInterface.java`.
+3. Run the main file: `ATMInterface.java`
-4. Use the GUI to perform basic banking operations.
+4. Use the interface to simulate ATM transactions

 ---

 ## 📸 Screenshots

-_Add screenshots of the application here (optional)._
+_Add relevant screenshots here to show the interface, e.g., main screen, deposit/withdraw window._
-E.g. Home screen, deposit/withdraw screen.

 ---